 Implementing and maintaining an effective IA for your visible navigation and underlying structure requires stakeholder alignment and buy in.

 To successfully achieve this, teams need to have shown IA has been designed carefully:

-With research and analytics to will define and implement the content hierarchy
+- With research and analytics to well define and implement the content hierarchy

 With all of this in place your simplified and intuitive information architecture will help your staff navigate your internal communications platforms to find what they need, when they need it.